ude-soco/CourseMapper-webserver/coursemapper-kg/recommendation/README.md

     python -m spacy download en
     ```

-- Move to the directory `coursemapper-kg/recommendation`, open a terminal, copy the codes below and paste it in the terminal one at a time to download the necessary nltk and sentence transformer packages.
+- Copy the codes below and paste it in the terminal one at a time to download the necessary nltk and sentence transformer packages.

   ```
   python -c "from sentence_transformers import SentenceTransformer; SentenceTransformer('all-mpnet-base-v2'); from flair.embeddings import TransformerDocumentEmbeddings;  TransformerDocumentEmbeddings('sentence-transformers/msmarco-distilbert-base-tas-b');"